Cal-Rex/milestone-p1-ronin347-media/testing.md

 <hr>

 **Special thanks to the following individuals took the time to meticulously go through the site and and give me excellent feedback:**
-- Sarah Breen: tested on iOS Mobile - safari
+- Sarah Breen: tested on iOS Mobile - Safari
 - Gemma Hamill: tested on iOS Mobile - Safari
 - Chris Williams: tested on PC - Browser unknown
 - Daniel Cahill: tested on Android Mobile - Chrome